oduwsdl/MementoEmbed/README.md

 ## Directory Layout

 The following directory structure exists for organizing MementoEmbed:
-* /bin/ - scripts using MementoEmbed libraries (was used for early development, to be removed at some future point)
 * /config/ - default Flask configuration for MementoEmbed
 * /docs/ - source for documentation of MementoEmbed, products can be viewed at the project [Documentation Page](https://mementoembed.readthedocs.io/en/latest/).
 * /githooks/ - hooks for use with Git in development (was an experiment, not currently used)
-* /instance/ - default Flask configuration for MementoEmbed
 * /mementoembed/ - main MementoEmbed application
 * /mementoembed/services/ - code containing source code for the machine-accessible MementoEmbed endpoints
 * /mementoembed/static/ - JavaScript and CSS used for the MementoEmbed application
 * /mementoembed/templates/ - Jinja2 templates for the MementoEmbed application
 * /mementoembed/ui/ - code for the user interface MementoEmbed endpoints
-* /tests/ - automated unit tests for core MementoEmbed functionality
+* /tests/unit - automated unit tests for core MementoEmbed functionality
+* /tests/integration - automated integration tests to run against a running MementoEmbed container
 * .dockerignore - used to indicate which files Docker should ignore when building an image
 * .gitignore - used to indicate which files Git should not commit during development
 * .travis.yml - configuration for executing unit tests and testing build of MementoEmbed